MesaRoboticsOrganization/Mesa-Robotics-Organization/README.md

 #**San Diego Mesa Robotics Organization**
 # www.mesarobotics.org

-Members, please email your Github account name to robomro@gmail.com if you want to have push authorization.
+Members, please email your Github account name to robomro@gmail.com or ktklam9@berkeley.edu if you want to have push authorization.

 *Git for Windows*